tokkonopapa/WordPress-IP-Geo-Block/README.md

       enabled on `Settings` tab.
 An IP address from countries in whitelist can try to login only 5 times. `Clear statistics` can reset this retry counter to zero.
-- 1.3.1
+- 1.4.0
-    - Added `$_SERVER keys for extra IPs` to validate additional IP addresses.
+    - **New feature:** Added a new class to record the logs of validation.
+    - Added `$_SERVER keys for extra IPs` into options to validate additional IP addresses.
 Removed some redundant codes.
 - 1.3.0
     - **New feature:** Added validation of pingback.ping through `xmlrpc.php`
       and new option to validate all the IP addresses in HTTP_X_FORWARDED_FOR.